The Robert D. Powell, Jr. Scholarship

 The Christopher Gavora Scholarship was established to honor the son of COL William Gavora, former Commander of the Aviation Applied Technology Directorate.
 Chris was killed in a tragic high school baseball practice accident shortly after his family relocated from Hampton Roads to Texas.
 The 2018 Christopher Gavora Scholarship has been awarded to Chet Wiltshire, a graduate of Ocean Lakes High School.
 Chet, the son of Pam and Doug Wiltshire, is a proven academic with experience working with professional UAV photography.
 Chet is an Eagle Scout with multiple Varsity Letters and was a finalist in the AHS-HRC Tidewater Science and Engineering Fair Awards at this year’s fair for his work tuning a PID controller for his UAV.
 Chet plans to pursue a degree in Aerospace Engineering from the North Carolina State University or University of Alabama.

-As it has for many years in the past, this year the AHS International Hampton Roads Chapter presented two special awards at the Tidewater Science & Engineering Fair.
-The Junior Division (Middle School) award winner received $200, while the Senior Division (High School) received $250.
-These awards were given to the students with the best projects supporting “the multidisciplinary fields of vertical flight, traditional rotorcraft platforms disciplines, and related support industries.”
+As it has for many years in the past, this year the VFS Hampton Roads Chapter presented multiple special awards at the Tidewater Science & Engineering Fair.
+The Junior Division (Middle School) award winners received $200 for first place, and $150 for second place.
+The Senior Division (High School) award winners received $250 for first place, and $200 for second place.
+These awards are given to the students with the best projects supporting “the multidisciplinary fields of vertical flight, traditional rotorcraft platforms disciplines, and related support industries.”
 The winners were judged to be the best versed with their work and performed the most unique experiments.
+Their teachers have also received a $100 award for supporting the STEM community, and leading their students to these great achievements.

-The awards were presented by the Chapter’s Education Director Dr. James Stephenson, and supported by chapter judge Dr. Eric Greenwood.
+The awards were presented by the Chapter’s Education Director Dr. James Stephenson.